-If I spend more time becoming who I was meant to be, I will spend less time nagging others to follow their own To Do Lists.
-I will become more concerned whether I'm doing right--and that is a full-time job.
-It leaves no room, really, to poke and prod and frustrate others by my ordering them around.
+If I spend more time becoming who I was meant to be, I'll spend less time nagging others to follow their own To Do Lists.
+I'll become more concerned whether I'm doing right--it leaves no room, really, to poke and prod and frustrate others by my ordering them around.
 It gives me a relaxing break from feeling like Boss of the World.
-Making sure I'm living right frees others to live right, themselves.
-It frees others to learn from their mistakes instead of running around trying to please me--when they should be trying to please God, instead.

 At least, that's what I've found.
-I've found that if I'm careful to be kind to Tom then he becomes more careful to be kind to me.
+If I'm careful to be kind to Tom then he becomes more careful to be kind to me.
 Rather like, if I'm always nagging Tom, then he starts always nagging me.
 Only, responsive kindness adds up to an incredible life and responsive nagging leads to, well, to a whole different place--a place I hope to never return to.

 The To Be List.
-It amazes me that I seem to accomplish more while following it.
-It amazes me that the more I let God change me, the more I get done--because I'm being led by His way of seeing and doing things, not mine.
-I've seen where my way of seeing and doing things leads me--and like I said, I hope to never go back to that troubled place.
+It amazes me that I seem to accomplish more while following it, that the more I let God change me, the more I get done because I'm being led by His way of seeing and doing things, not mine.

 Saturday, October 22, 2005

 I must have movies on the brain this week.

 Tom and I love mystery/suspense type films.
 Do you have recommendations to make our searching easier?
 We'd rather not watch ones which are rated R (I know, that cuts the list in half, easily).
 Yet, if the R rating is because of the language only, that's ok because of our handy-dandy TV Guardian DVD player.
 It knocks out the vast majority of the language.
 (The best $49 we ever spent.)